alpha2303/hasura-map-app/README.md

 > react-native run-android --variant=release

-If you're running it for ios then type:
+If you're running it for iOS then type:

 > react-native run-ios --variant=release